linkerd/website/linkerd.io/content/releases/_index.md

 **Support policy**: in general, we support the latest major stable version: we will fix bugs by publishing minor version updates.
-At the maintainer's discretion, these bugfixes may occasioanlly be back-ported to the previous major stable version.
+At the maintainer's discretion, these bugfixes may occasionally be back-ported to the previous major stable version.

 Stable versions earlier than the previous major version will not receive